Coutinho-David/qemu/README.md

 cd pwndbg
 ./setup.sh

-# 5. SSH'ing to the machine
+# SSH'ing to the machine

 SSH to ssh -p 2222 <username>@localhost or root@<distro>

-# 6 copying files into machine
+# Copying files into machine

 `scp -P 2222 /path/to/local/file <username>@localhost:/home/cdm/`

+There are many more ways, some faster.
+Use whatever.